V3lop5/python-starter/.github/template/CONTRIBUTING.md

   * Comment on the existing issue if you want to work on it.
   * Wait till it is assigned to you by [maintainers](#contacting-maintainers).
   * Ensure that the issue not only describes a problem, but also describes a solution that had received a positive feedback.
 Propose a solution if there isn't any.
-* If you are going to submit your first PR in KotlinDL project:
+* If you are going to submit your first PR in this project:
   * Find tickets with the label ["good first issue"](https://github.com/%REPOSITORY%/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+no%3Aassignee) which are not assigned to somebody.
   * Learn the [`examples`](https://github.com/%REPOSITORY%/tree/main/examples) module, submit new interesting example or improve documentation for one of them.